 The more gun-controllers go after these cosmetics, or minor utilities, the madder gun owners get.
 They have some value for sport shooters, and they do nothing to alter the kill ratio of mass shooters or criminals, so regulating them is nothing more than harassment.
 And this is one of the reasons why groups like the NRA protests most of these bans.
 Everyone who knows what they're talking about, knows they're stupid.
 It isn't about safety, it is about capitulation to the collective.

 Of course all these bans aren't going to prevent the criminals from getting these weapons -- and crimnals almost never use these guns in crimes anyway.
-And if criminals want to use "assault" weapons they often just smuggle-in or buy real (fully automatic) assault weapons, or they steal real assault-weapons from the military or even police.
+And if criminals want to use "assault" rifle they often just smuggle-in or buy real (fully automatic) assault weapons, or they steal real assault-rifles from the military or even police.
 They're called criminals for a reason.

-Imagine you are collector or sport shooter that wants to use the same gun that you were trained on in the military, or compete with military personelle in shooting events using the exact same tools as them (without the fully automatic mode) -- why then you must be stopped, we don't want civilians having the same tools as the criminals or Government.
-This isn't about firepower, or threat to society -- it is about the power of bullies to persecute minorities
+Imagine you are collector or sport shooter that wants to use the same gun that you were trained on in the military, or compete with military personelle in shooting events using the exact same tools as them (without the fully automatic mode), you must be stopped, we don't want civilians having the same tools as the criminals or Government.
+This isn't about firepower, or threat to society -- it is about the power of bullies to persecute minorities (Gun owners).

 Thugs don't carry $1,500-$3,500 AR-15 into a bank, when a $50 Revolver is much smaller, cheaper and easier to conceal.
 Bruce Willis Action movies aren't real.
 Hollywood has sold this false image of thugs with assault weapons, and the most gullible part of the public believes what they see on TV or in the movies, and then wants to legislate based on that ignorance.
 When there is a mass shooter, and one of the rare ones that has assault weapons, we find that they didn't get the guns legally, and/or they modified them illegally.
 So you didn't stop or slow them down, you just ignored the rest.